DataKalSLO/reach-be/README.md

 #### 2. Install Reverse Engineering Tool, Scaffold:

-dotnet tool install --global dotnet-ef
+'dotnet tool install --global dotnet-ef'

 #### 3. Install Postgress NuGet Driver (should be installed if project is able to run)